-A total of six Internal Audits plus a follow-up audit were undertaken during the year.
+A total of five Internal Audits plus a follow-up audit were undertaken during the year.
+A sub-contractors health check was also commissioned.
 All reports were considered by the Audit Committee.
 No significant areas of weaknesses or failures were identified.